PineconeAsyncio

 Returns: An empty dictionary if the delete operation was successful.

-IndexAsyncio.fetch(ids: List[str], namespace: str | None = None, **kwargs) FetchResponse
+IndexAsyncio.fetch(ids: list[str], namespace: str | None = None, **kwargs) FetchResponse

 The fetch operation looks up and returns vectors, by ID, from a single namespace.
 The returned vectors include the vector data and/or metadata.